 The most competitive candidates will convey the following in their application: (1) why they are interested in the professional development this program offers, (2) how participation in this program will be of personal benefit, (3) their research record, work experience and skills, and (4) their potential to extend their current knowledge and skills to new and diverse sets of problems.

-Decision letters will be sent by August 7, 2023.
+Decision letters will be sent in early August 2024.

 The scoring rubric for AXP applications can be found here.